Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/code/README.md

 4. Generate an authentication token and note it down.

-5. Add widgets to the project dashboard to control the LEDs and monitor connectivity.
+5. Add widgets to the project dashboard to display temperature readings and monitor connectivity.

 ## Step 7: Run the Project